This is the page for the 1st and current Supergirl, Kara Zor-El. There have been a number of others who have taken up her mantle though.

 Zor-El brought Kara to his lab in Argo City under the pretext of giving her a present in honor of her upcoming trials.
 He showed her to the pod, and inside was the Kryptonian ceremonial battle armor that she would have received upon completion of her trials.
 She tried it on, but when she did, she fell unconscious because Zor-El had rigged it to cause that.

 Barely hanging on to consciousness, she begged her father not to do what he was doing.
 Zor-El explained why he was doing it, but then her mother Alura arrived and fought her husband in an attempt to rescue Kara from his plans.
 Alura won, but was too late to stop the launch.
-Kara was sent off to Earth's solar system where she would orbit Earth's sun for years, in stasis, until her pod would finally leave orbit and take her to Earth.
+Kara was sent off to the Solar system where she would orbit Earth's sun for years, in stasis, until her pod would finally leave orbit and take her to Earth.

 Kara arrived on Earth in Siberia, Russia, and emerged into the frozen tundra.
 It was snowing.
 Within minutes, she was confronted by a squad of Russian-speaking soldiers in high-tech battle armor.
 Naturally, Kara did not understand their language in the slightest.
 She didn't understand what was happening and assumed she was having a dream.
 When their calls for her surrender got no response, they attempted to restrain her forcefully, and that's when sunrise happened and Kara discovered that she had heat vision in this 'dream' she was having.
 A battle ensued, which Kara was winning, but then her cousin Kal-El showed up (better known to Earth at large as Superman).